-Google AdWords is the largest network when it comes to paid advertising with millions of businesses investing in the search engine to host their ads.
+Google Ads is the largest network when it comes to paid advertising with millions of businesses investing in the search engine to host their ads.

 After you’ve selected your keywords, you then set the CPC (cost-per-click) bid for each keyword, which is the highest price you’re willing to pay when a potential customer clicks on your ad.
 The higher you bid, the better chance your ad will have a high ranking on Google.

-Yahoo and Bing Network ads operate in a very similar way to Google AdWords: Advertisers insert keywords, select a maximum bid amount, write the ads, and connect the ads to the destination page (landing page).
+Yahoo and Bing Network ads operate in a very similar way to Google Ads: Advertisers insert keywords, select a maximum bid amount, write the ads, and connect the ads to the destination page (post-click landing page).

 No matter your business type, Bing Ads can be a valuable tool for you to generate traffic.
 One distinct difference with Yahoo and Bing ads is there is no minimum budget required.

 Another advantage of Bing Ads is the fact that you can easily import your Google Ads account into Bing ads — making the setup process that much easier and faster to start generating traffic to your squeeze page.

 Facebook ads are an additional powerful way to reach your target audience because the social network allows you to segment your ads to users based on location, age, gender, interests, and more.

 Here is the process to advertising on Facebook:

 In addition to the ads themselves, advertisers receive access to tools like ads exclusion targeting to better understand how their ads are performing as well as a host of analytics tools.
 Facebook offers these to advertisers so they can optimize their ad campaign and earn the highest ROI possible.